 - Bake for 1 hour.

-- Remove from oven and cut shortbread in 20 pieces.
+- Remove from oven and cut shortbread into 20 pieces.

 - Turn oven off and return the shortbread back to the oven while leaving your oven door slightly opened (I used a metal spoon to create a 1-2 inch opening).